devmarkpro/cgan-monet-style-kaggle/REPORT.md

 ### 4.2 Design Rationale

-**Resolution Reduction to 64x64:**
+**Resolution Reduction to $64 \times 64$:**
-The decision to reduce image resolution from the original dimensions to 64x64 pixels was based on several important factors:
+The decision to reduce image resolution from the original dimensions to $64 \times 64$ pixels was based on several important factors:

-1. **Computational Efficiency:** Training at full resolution (256x256 or higher) would require significantly more computational resources and training time
+1. **Computational Efficiency:** Training at full resolution ($256 \times 256$ or higher) would require significantly more computational resources and training time
 2. **Training Stability:** Lower resolution reduces the complexity of the learning task, leading to more stable GAN training dynamics
-3. **Pattern Focus:** At 64x64, the model focuses on essential artistic patterns and color relationships rather than fine details, which aligns well with impressionist aesthetics
+3. **Pattern Focus:** At $64 \times 64$, the model focuses on essential artistic patterns and color relationships rather than fine details, which aligns well with impressionist aesthetics
 4. **Memory Constraints:** Enables efficient batch processing within available GPU memory, particularly important for Apple Silicon MPS backend

 **Center Cropping:**
 Center cropping ensures that the most important compositional elements are preserved while maintaining aspect ratio consistency across the dataset.

 **Normalization Strategy:**
-The normalization to [-1, 1] range using [0.5, 0.5, 0.5] mean and standard deviation is chosen specifically for GAN training, as it matches the output range of the generator's tanh activation function.
+The normalization to $[-1, 1]$ range using $[0.5, 0.5, 0.5]$ mean and standard deviation is chosen specifically for GAN training, as it matches the output range of the generator's tanh activation function.

 ### 4.3 Post-Processing for Submission

-To meet the 256x256 pixel requirement for final submission, we implemented a high-quality upscaling process using LANCZOS resampling, which preserves artistic details while scaling the generated 64x64 images to the required dimensions.
+To meet the $256 \times 256$ pixel requirement for final submission, we implemented a high-quality upscaling process using LANCZOS resampling, which preserves artistic details while scaling the generated $64 \times 64$ images to the required dimensions.

 ---